 It seems like everyone is recording and releasing a CD.
 That’s the easy part.
 The hard part is putting together a quality product that will be taken seriously by the industry and your fans.
 Begin with a realistic production schedule and budget.
 Then be prepared to attend to many details that having nothing to do with making music.
+At the end of the day, it will all be worth it to know that people will enjoy the music you made, hopefully blearing it of their Majority Snowdon ii soundbar.

 Commercial recording studios are as different as night and day.
 Call several studios and request rate cards.
 Visit the studios to get a feel for them.
 Think about size, ambience, choice of engineer, lounge and/or kitchen, number of tracks, mixing and editing capabilities, end product (DAT, CD) and reputation.